Regular Season Bids

 Meets held less than three weeks before the Senior Championship Meet will have an accelerated timetable to submit results in order for times to be considered for entry into CSI championship meets.
 Clubs bidding on meets in this time frame acknowledge and accept this additional responsibility.

 Officials: All bidding clubs are required to have a certified Stroke and Turn Official, Starter, Administrative Official, and Referee registered with their club no later than the bid deadline.
 For clubs unable to meet this requirement for a Referee, Starter, and/or Administrative Official (All bid forms also must include at least one certified Stroke and Turn Official, registered with the host club, in order to bid.), the requirement can be met by acquiring a letter of intent, sent to CSI Program Operations, demonstrating the commitment of the Referee, Starter, and/or Administrative Official to work the bid meets.
 Note that a second Referee may be used to satisfy the requirement for an Administrative Official.
-Please send this letter not later than: March 21, 2022.
+Please send this letter to Program Operations and the CSI Central Office by the bid deadline.

 Date and Pool Conflicts: If there is more than one club bidding for a particular pool on a particular date, preference will be given to a club who has included on its bid form a list of its club’s officials, at least one of whom is a referee and one of whom is a starter, who have committed to work at that particular meet.
 All bid declarations also must include at least one certified Stroke and Turn Official (also registered with the host club).
 Bids not meeting the minimum of at least 1 Stroke and Turn official will be rejected.
 Clubs using guest officials will receive lower priority or exclusion in any case where Program Operations makes a determination regarding a meet award.